techexcellenceio/community/content/_members/janis_orlovs.md

 name: Janis Orlovs
 title: CTO @ CWISE
 about: Janis Orlovs is a PlatformOps and DevOps @CWISE.eu consultant with more than 13 years experience in the field.
-# He is focused on developer experience and reliability.
 location: Riga, Latvia
 specialities:
-    - terraform
-    - iac
-    - opa
-    - tdd
-    - cicd
+    - cloud
-    - devops
+    - security
-    - devex
+    - automation
-tech-stack:
+tech-stack: Terraform, ITIL, SQL, HTML, JavaScript

 linkedin: https://www.linkedin.com/in/janisorlovs/
 twitter: